MenuCal - Calorie and allergen tool

 Allergen Guidance for Businesses includes advice on providing allergen information and best practice for handling allergens.

-NI consumers are eating out more often – 71% report to eating out at least once a month (FSA, 2019).
-Given the increasing influence food businesses have on consumer diets, they now have a greater part to play in helping make the healthier choice the easy choice.
+NI consumers are eating out more often (FSA, 2021).
+Given the increasing influence food businesses have on consumer diets, they now have a greater part to play in making the food environment healthier.

 Calculating the amount of energy in menu items has the potential to help food businesses increase profitability through standardisation of recipes.
 Putting calories on the menu could also give food businesses a competitive edge as current food trends point towards a rise in demand for healthier foods and products.